moefinley/css-wrangler/readme.md

 ## Roadmap

 ### Short term
+ - List pages that ran but had no differences
+ - Save the name of the config file used to produce the diffs
  - Get the ConfigParser.ts to validate the config file
- - Save the name of the config file used to produce the diffs
  - Break down ComputedStyleTest.ts into separate concerns
  - Create shorter XPaths by looking for a parent ID
  - Capture Selenium errors and translate them to more user friendly errors